-2 (a) Modernization of Training.-Not later than 3 October 1, 2017, the Administrator of the Federal Avia- 4 tion Administration shall review, and update as necessary, 5 recent guidance regarding pilot flight deck monitoring 6 that an air carrier can use to train and evaluate its pilots 7 to ensure that air carrier pilots are trained to use and 8 monitor automation systems while also maintaining pro- 9 ficiency in manual flight operations consistent with the 10 final rule entitled, "Qualification, Service, and Use of 11 Crewmembers and Aircraft Dispatchers", published on 12 November 12, 2013 (78 Fed.
+2 (a) MODERNIZATION OF TRAINING.-Not later than 3 October 1, 2017, the Administrator of the Federal Aviation Administration shall review, and update as necessary, 4 5 recent guidance regarding pilot flight deck monitoring that an air carrier can use to train and evaluate its pilots 6 7 to ensure that air carrier pilots are trained to use and 8 monitor automation systems while also maintaining pro-9 ficiency in manual flight operations consistent with the final rule entitled, "Qualification, Service, and Use of 10 Crewmembers and Aircraft Dispatchers", published on 11 November 12, 2013 (78 Fed.
 Reg.
 67799).
+12

-13 (b) Considerations.-In reviewing and updating 14 the guidance, the Administrator shall- 15 (1) consider casualty driven scenarios during 16 initial and recurrent simulator instruction that focus 17 on automation complacency during system failure, 18 including flight segments when automation is typi- 19 cally engaged and should result in hand flying the 20 aircraft into a safe position while employing crew re- 21 source management principles; 22 (2) consider the development of metrics or 23 measurable tasks an air carrier may use to evaluate 24 the ability of pilots to appropriately monitor flight 25 deck systems;
+13 (b) CONSIDERATIONS.-In reviewing and updating14 the guidance, the Administrator shall-

+(1) consider casualty driven scenarios during initial and recurrent simulator instruction that focus on automation complacency during system failure, including flight segments when automation is typically engaged and should result in hand flying the aircraft into a safe position while employing crew resource management principles;

+(2) consider the development of metrics or measurable tasks an air carrier may use to evaluate the ability of pilots to appropriately monitor flight deck systems;